 Bearing these limitations in mind, USPS provides, herewith, weekly processing scores for the three subsets of Election Mail described above.
-These figures are included on Exhibit 3, attached, for the week ending November 27, 2020.
+These figures are included on Exhibit 3, attached, for the week ending January 1, 2021.

 Finally, on October 14, 2020, USPS distributed the Supplemental Guidance Document approved by the Court on October 10, 2020 (ECF Nos.
-85-1, 87) to nearly 50,000 USPS employees by electronic mail, as indicated in the Document.
-See ECF No. 85-1 at 1; Order ¶ 9.
+85-1, 87) to nearly 50,000 USPS

-6 As USPS has previously noted, because state and local election officials control all aspects of the design of Election Mail, those officials are responsible for choosing whether to make use of USPS's Intelligent Mail Barcode and ballot-specific STID codes for Election Mail.
+&lt;sup>6 As USPS has previously noted, because state and local election officials control all aspects of the design of Election Mail, those officials are responsible for choosing whether to make use of USPS's Intelligent Mail Barcode and ballot-specific STID codes for Election Mail.
 See, e.g., ECF No. 28 ¶ 4.
 USPS does not charge an additional fee for these features; in fact, election officials may receive a discount for opting to use the IMB.